 What do I need to get started with Necromunda?

 There are many ways to get what you need to get started with Necromunda, but if you want a complete package and like the gangs available in it, the Necromunda: Dark Uprising starter set is the way to go.
 It contains a Corpse Grinder Cult gang, a Palanite Enforcer gang, some awesome scenery, a battle map, a rulebook and all the cards, dice, tokens and rulers necessary to play the game.

-If you are not interested in either of those gangs, the other easy way to get started is buy a box of models for the gang you like (see the section on what miniatures to buy below), as well as the Necromunda Rulebook and the Gangs of the Underhive book.
+If you are not interested in either of the gangs included in the starter sets, the other easy way to get started is buy a box of models for the gang you like (see the section on what miniatures to buy below), as well as the Necromunda Rulebook and the Gangs of the Underhive book.

 The Necromunda Rulebook contains all the rules for playing the game in both Skirmish and Campaign formats, as well as a detailed lore section about the planet Necromunda, its history, politics and gang cultures.